Look-air/look-air.github.io/_posts/2025-06-16-wireshark.md

 ```wireshark
 ip.dst == 192.168.1.1
 ```
 * **Port**: Focus on a specific port used in communication.
-This is where the list above becomes useful :)
+This is where the list above becomes useful :) You can recognise traffic just by looking at port being used.

 ```wireshark
 tcp.port == 80
 ```
 * **Connection**: Quickly filter all traffic between two nodes by right-clicking on a packet and selecting “Conversation Filter".
+Ethernet - Layer 2, IPv4/6 - Layer 3.

 <img src="/images/blog/wireshark/conversation.png" alt="Conversation filter" class="responsive-image">